Khaleel1911/BotrixAI-URL-Shortener/README.md

 # 🔗 BotrixAI – URL Shortener (Frontend)

 A modern, responsive URL shortener web application built by **BotrixAI**.
-This React-based frontend provides secure authentication, AI-driven workflows, URL generation, history analytics, and a seamless user experience.
+This React-based frontend provides secure authentication,URL generation, history analytics, and a seamless user experience.
 The application communicates with a Spring Boot backend API.

 ---